My dad died on Father’s Day

 Kinda sounds like a punch line to a twisted joke.
 It’s not, though.
 That’s really the day he died.

-I can’t remember the exact day we found out he way dying, but I remember the day exactly.
-It was a school day in early January.
-But I wasn’t going.
-I called in sick, because my dad was, and I was taking him to the hospital to find out how sick.
+I can’t remember the exact day we found out he was dying, but I remember the day exactly.
+I had called in sick to school, because my dad was, and I had to take him to the hospital to find out how sick.

 I helped him out of the car and waited until he got his bearings.
-I casually linked my arm through his so he didn’t have to ask for more help.
+I casually linked my arm through his so he didn’t have to ask for help.
 His pace was painfully slow.
-But because he was in pain, or because he didn’t want to find out why?
+I wondered if it was because he was in pain, or because he didn’t want to find out why.

-I just wanted him to hurry.
-I wanted to get this over with.
-There was a party I wanted to go to later, and I needed to study more for my SAT exam the next morning.
-I wanted to see my boyfriend before he left town, and I needed to go by my friend’s house to pick up the jeans she said I could borrow.
+I just wanted him to hurry so we could get all of this over with.
+I needed to study for my SAT the next morning.
+There was a party I wanted to go to later, and I needed to go to my friend’s house and grab the jeans she said I could borrow.

-I just wanted him to hurry, so they could start the surgery, so we could find out what was wrong with him, so they could fucking fix it.
+I wanted him to hurry so they could start the surgery, so we could find out what was wrong with him…so they could fucking fix it.

-Three hours later I woke up on the hospital floor, my head propped up on my study guide.
-They said it would only take two hours.
-It had been over three.
+I woke up a few hours later, laying on the lobby floor with my head on my study guide.
+They said it would only take around two hours.
+It had been almost four.
 I opened my book back up to the algebra equations, shut it, opened it again, and flipped over to the vocabulary section.
-I had learned a good trick for memorizing vocab words.
-You take the word and use it in 3 different sentences, but sentences that will stand out in your mind, like something funny to make them memorable.

 Aberration: a state or condition markedly different from the norm